What is Underpinning?

 Following are various methods used by homeowners and professionals to repair foundation cracks.
 Some methods are more reliable and longer-lasting than others.

 Caulk Crack Repair

 Often homeowners may try to patch a leaking crack with caulk.
 This repair lasts only 6 months to a year because water will continue to fill the crack behind the patch.
-Eventually efflorescence, a white mineral salt in the groundwater, will break the seal and eventually allow water to seep in again.
+Eventually efflorescence, a white mineral salt in the groundwater, will break the seal and allow water to seep in again.

 Hydraulic Cement Crack Fillings

 Sometimes homeowners or contractors will try to repair the crack by chiseling out an inverted V-groove and filling it with hydraulic cement.
 While the cement will fill the hole, it doesn’t bond with the cement.
 Usually within a couple of years, the concrete wall will fluctuate with changes in temperature and moisture and cause the plug to leak again.

 Epoxy crack injection is an effective method designed to fix cracks in poured concrete foundations.
 Airlift Concrete Experts is highly experienced and knowledgeable about this type of repair.

 This type of repair is applied from the inside of your basement, so there is no need for excavation on the outside.
 Once the epoxy is applied, it usually takes about 5 hours to cure.
 Epoxy injections will permanently seal cracks and provide structural integrity as the epoxy is stronger than the concrete itself.
 Call Airlift Concrete Experts today to learn more and find out if epoxy injection is the right solution for you!

 Sometimes, foundation cracks will continue to form because of serious water issues affecting the foundation.
 In this case, excavation is required.
 All structures, sidewalks, gardens and landscaping are removed during excavation.
 Then multiple layers of synthetic waterproof material is installed to prevent further movement of the wall and prevent water from affecting the foundation.